 And once submitted, that’s when you get the important code.

-Take a screenshot of it and email it to yourself too!
+Take a screenshot of it so you can access it when offline!

 Who verifies your declaration in the ArriveCAN app